Bylaws of the Eastern Athletic Trainers' Association, Inc

 7.2 Election of President-Elect

-The EATA President-Elect shall be elected as described in Article 7.1 B in even calendar years.
+The EATA President-Elect shall be elected as described in Article 7.1 B

 The term of office shall begin with the first Executive Board meeting following the annual EATA members meeting.